Will the Giants-Cowboys Thanksgiving Game Be In 4K? - The TV Answer Man!

 TV Answer Man, I read your article this week about no regular season NFL games in 4K.
 But I see on the DIRECTV guide that the Thanksgiving game will be in 4K, Is that correct? — Ben, Reno, Nevada.

 Ben, there has not been a single NFL regular season game in 4K this year.
 In fact, the networks/services that have game rights — NBC, CBS, Amazon, the NFL Network, ABC, ESPN and Fox — have never done a Sunday afternoon regular season NFL game in 4K.
-(Fox once did Thursday night games in 4K.)
+(Fox once did Thursday night games in 4K.
+Fox also did a Christmas Day afternoon game in 2020 in 4K between the Saints and Vikings.)

 There has been hope within the 4K community that Fox would change that this year since the network has been more bullish than most on the format.
 However, I asked a Fox spokesperson this week and she said that the network would not do a regular season game in 4K during the 2022 season.